partykit/templates/templates/yjs-editor/README.md

 - `partykit.json` -- the configuration file.

 In addition to running code in "room" instances, the PartyKit platform can also serve static assets.
-To enable this, there's a property in `partykit.json`:
+To enable this, there's an optional `serve` property in `partykit.json`:

 ```jsonc
 {